-Note 1: The idea of an overall co-ordinator
+Note 1: The idea of an overall co-ordinator (see point 1 on page 8)

 Such support does not come cheaply.
 But if we believe in building disciples, is that strange?
 What is clear is that the Vicar can only give such support to a small number of key lay leaders.
 Which means in turn that a church will need to find someone else to coordinate this 'body-building' concept throughout the church.
 In a large church, this may need to be a full-time member of staff.
 In a medium-sized one, it will need to be part of one staff member's role.
 In a small church, it could be done by ... a volunteer!